 • Regularly reconcile bank statements to find discrepancies.

-• Consult a professional accountant to stay compliant with tax laws.
+• Consult a professional accountant to stay organised.

 Analyzing Profitability and Cash Flow